seancorfield/dot-clojure/README.md

 ## Basic Aliases

 Deploy jar files (if you don't have a `build.clj` file):
-* `:deploy` -- pulls in and runs the latest stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and deploys the specified JAR file to Clojars, based on your `pom.xml` and the `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables; `clojure -X:deploy :artifact '"MyProject.jar"'`
+* `:deploy` -- pulls in and runs a recent stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and deploys the specified JAR file to Clojars, based on your `pom.xml` and the `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables; `clojure -X:deploy :artifact '"MyProject.jar"'`

 There are aliases to pull in various useful testing and debugging tools:
 * `:test` -- adds both `test` and `src/test/clojure` to your classpath and pulls in the latest stable version of `test.check`
-* `:lazy` -- adds the latest stable release of [NoahTheDuke's Lazytest](https://github.com/NoahTheDuke/lazytest) for more expressive and powerful testing; can be used as `clojure -M:test:lazy` to run just Lazytest tests, or `clojure -X:test:lazy:runner` to run both Lazytest and `clojure.test` tests (via my fork of Cognitect's `test-runner` project)
+* `:lazy` -- adds a recent stable release of [NoahTheDuke's Lazytest](https://github.com/NoahTheDuke/lazytest) for more expressive and powerful testing; can be used as `clojure -M:test:lazy` to run just Lazytest tests, or `clojure -X:test:lazy:runner` to run both Lazytest and `clojure.test` tests (via my fork of Cognitect's `test-runner` project)
 * `:runner` -- pulls in my fork of [Cognitect Labs' `test-runner`](https://github.com/cognitect-labs/test-runner) project and runs any tests it can find
-* `:eastwood` -- pulls and runs in the latest stable release of [Eastwood](https://github.com/jonase/eastwood) on your `src` and `test` folders; use with `:test` above
+* `:eastwood` -- pulls and runs in a recent stable release of [Eastwood](https://github.com/jonase/eastwood) on your `src` and `test` folders; use with `:test` above
-* `:splint` -- pulls in and runs the latest stable release of [Splint](https://github.com/NoahTheDuke/splint) on your project or specific files
+* `:splint` -- pulls in and runs a recent stable release of [Splint](https://github.com/NoahTheDuke/splint) on your project or specific files
 * `:check` -- pulls in [Athos' Check](https://github.com/athos/clj-check) project to compile all your namespaces to check for syntax errors and reflection warnings like `lein check`
-* `:bench` -- pulls in the latest stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code
+* `:bench` -- pulls in a recent stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code

 * `:deps+` -- **adds** `tools.deps` to your classpath (the default `:deps` alias **replaces** the default classpath) so you can use `help/doc` on namespaces within your project, e.g., `clojure -X:deps+ help/doc :ns my.app.core`
 * `:no-main` -- adds an empty `:main-opts` so that you can run `clojure -M:test:no-main ...` in projects that combine the test deps with the test runner (instead of having them separate as this `deps.edn` has them).
 Because `:main-opts` is "last one wins", this allows you to essentially override (or remove) any `:main-opts` from aliases, so you can manually specify your own main options on the command-line.